simdjson/simdjson/doc/implementation-selection.md

 In many cases, you don't know where your compiled binary is going to run, so simdjson automatically compiles *all* the implementations into the executable.
-On Intel, it will include 4 implementations (icelake, haswell, westmere and fallback), on ARM it will include 2 (arm64 and fallback), and on PPC it will include 2 (ppc64 and fallback).
+On Intel, it will include 4 implementations (icelake, haswell, westmere and fallback), on 64-bit ARM it will include just one since running dispatching is  unnecessary, and on PPC it will include 2 (ppc64 and fallback).

 If you know more about where you're going to run and want to save the space, you can disable any of